saga1206/pagepulse/README.md

 ## Given more time, I would...

-*(Use this section to prep your Loom walkthrough — Task B asks you to walk through one thing you'd change with another day.
-Pick whichever of these you can actually speak to confidently, or swap in your own.)*

 - Add a small allowlist/denylist override for edge-case hosts, rather than relying solely on IP-range classification — the NAT64 bug shows